luni64/TeensyDelay/readme.md

-# Work in progress
-NOT FUNCTIONAL CURRENTLY

 # TeensyDelay
-## Purpose of the library
+## Problem to be solved
-Some external devices like stepper motor drivers need rather long control pulses to operate correctly.
-Especially devices with opto coupled control inputs can require pulse lenghts in the 10µs range.
-A straight forward approach to this problem would be
+Some external devices need rather long control pulses to operate correctly.
+Especially devices with opto-coupled control inputs like power stepper motor drivers can require pulse lenghts in the 10µs range.
+Even a simple DRV8825 drvier requires a pulse width of about 2-3µs for a reliable operation.
+The straight forward approach to generate such pulses would be:
 ```c++
 ...
 digitalWriteFast(somePIN,HIGH)